farlee2121/DevEssentialsBlog/_drafts/PADL/2020-11-20-1-PADL-Architecture.md

 I went to the extreme and said everything should be selfish.
 However, there is a point of useful shared volatility when pieces will not likely change independently.
 Finding that point is what makes architecture an art.
 There is no general criteria for finding it.
 I definitely prefer to err on the selfish side.

+## Incremental Evolution

+One of the best qualities of this paradigm is that I can be applied incrementally independent of existing code.

+The key activity is all about isolating each service on it's own terms, then adapting.
+Each service is requisitely blind to how "legacy" the rest of the system may be.
+Any awkwardness of integration is handled in the adapters.

+This makes refactoring a minimal and stable activity.
+No global rules are required for each piece to be complete.
+Each refactoring, no matter how small, is a complete and stable step toward a better system.

 ## Summary

 Combining the core mechanism of Ports and Adapters with iDesign domain layers gives us strong guidance for shaping systems.
 The selfish ports keep components independent and composable.
 The domain layers help us evolve the adapters into organized services of their own.